-An integrated general practice and pharmacy-based intervention to promote the prescription and use of appropriate preventive medications among individuals at high cardiovascular risk
+An integrated general practice and pharmacy-based intervention to promote the prescription and use of appropriate preventive medications among individuals at high cardiovascular risk.

 Extensive evidence demonstrates the benefits of a number of drugs for the prevention of cardiovascular disease (CVD) events, particularly in those at high risk.
 However, there are substantial evidence-practice gaps in Australian primary healthcare settings.

-- point-of-care electronic decision support in general practice;
+- Point-of-care electronic decision support in general practice;

-- availability of CVD polypills (fixed dose-combination of generic blood pressure (BP) lowering, lipid modifying ± and antiplatelet drugs);
+- Availability of CVD polypills (fixed dose-combination of generic blood pressure (BP) lowering, lipid modifying ± and antiplatelet drugs);

-- a pharmacy-led medication adherence intervention will increase prescription and long-term use of recommended medications, leading to improvements in CVD risk factor levels
+- A pharmacy-led medication adherence intervention will increase prescription and long-term use of recommended medications, leading to improvements in CVD risk factor levels